Register your premises or event for Check in TAS

 After checking in, a person's contact details will be securely stored by Tasmania’s Department of Health for 28 days, and not accessed unless required for contact tracing.

-Many organisations are required to use Check in TAS to collect contact information about everyone who spends time at their premises or event.
+Many organisations are required to use Check in TAS to collect contact information about everyone who enters their premises or event.

-You must clearly display your Check in TAS QR code (which will be sent to you after you’ve registered) at all entrances and all people aged 16 years and older must be checked in by scanning this code if they spend 15 minutes or more at your premises.
+You must clearly display your Check in TAS QR code (which will be sent to you after you’ve registered) at all entrances and all people aged 16 years and older must be checked in by scanning this code when they enter your premises.

 You can register your premises or event for Check in TAS online.